By ‘quiet’ I mean the anti-DreamWorks of yak-yak. The following films will help a child to feel calm rather than revved up.

 6. RABBIT PROOF FENCE

 This historical story is the first live action on the list.
 Of course, the movie poster features the face of a white dude, rather than the Australian Aboriginal children it actually stars.
 This isn’t specifically a children’s film.
+There’s a scene in it where a woman walks the gauntlet and people throw rocks at her.
+This can be upsetting (though is nonetheless an accurate depiction of racist attitudes of the time).

 7. MARY AND MAX (2009)